Méribel: Tarentaise Valley skiing

-The Tarentaise Valley has the biggest concentration of world-class ski resorts in the world.
-Most well known neighbour systems are Paradiski (Les Arcs, La Plagne) and Espace Killy (Val-d'Isère and Tignes).
+The Tarentaise Valley has the biggest concentration of world-class ski resorts in the world; the best known neighbouring systems are Paradiski (Les Arcs, La Plagne) and Espace Killy (Val-d'Isère and Tignes).
 A weekly lift ticket in Méribel/Les Trois Vallées offers a choice to ski one day in each of the other two systems mentioned.
-There were once plans to interlink all systems and resorts to create the - by far - largest ski area in the world.
+There were once plans to interlink all systems and resorts to create the – by far – largest ski area in the world.
 However that vision was ended with the creation of the Vanoise National Park.